Around 3,271 Employees Working On Contract Basis In Railways - UrduPoint

 Around 3,271 Employees Working On Contract Basis In Railways

-As many as 3,271 employees are currently working on contract basis in different scales in Pakistan Railways in different categories including Prime Minister package and invalidation policy

-ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Mar, 2020 ) :As many as 3,271 employees are currently working on contract basis in different scales in Pakistan Railways in different categories including Prime Minister package and invalidation policy.
+ISLAMABAD, Apr 5 (UrduPoint / Pakistan Point News - 5th Apr, 2020 ) :As many as 3,271 employees are currently working on contract basis in different scales in Pakistan Railways (PR) in different categories including Prime Minister package and invalidation policy.

 Around 2,655 employees were working in the department under prime minister package, 304 employees under invalidation policy and 312 working under contract basis, an official in the Ministry of Railways told APP.